Living on a Barge: A Floating Adventure

 The Basics of Living on a Canal Barge

-All boats need to meet legal requirements, including the Boat Safety Scheme (BSS) certification.
-This inspection, renewed every four years, checks gas, fuel, electrical, and fire safety.
-Registration with the Canal & River Trust is also required for use on most English waterways.
+All boats must meet legal requirements of the Boat Safety Scheme (BSS), an inspection certificate is renewed every four years to check for gas, fuel, electrics and fire safety.
+Canal & River Trust is also required for use on most English waterways.

 Selecting the Right Barge for Your Needs

-Choosing the right barge demands research and practical thinking.
-Length matters, especially for England’s historic locks and tight moorings.
-Boats under 57 feet fit any lock on the system, making them a safe bet for those who want to roam freely.
-Think about the internal layout: do you want a separate bedroom, a spacious bathroom, or clever storage for bikes and supplies?
+England has many historic locks and tight moorings.
+Boats under 57 feet should fit any lock, if you want to roam freely.
+Also think about inside: do you want a bedroom, a bathroom or clever storage for bikes and supplies?

 If you plan to keep moving, apply for a continuous cruising licence with the Canal & River Trust.
 You will need to move at least every 30 days, covering varied stretches of the system.
 Those who want a fixed home base might opt for a permanent mooring, but spaces are limited and local rules apply.